Skip to main content

 I would like to buy a machined part with intricate features.
 How do I go about that?

-The key feature to note is that Boron Nitride is machined dry - without coolants or lubricants.
+The key feature to note is that boron nitride is machined dry - without coolants or lubricants.
 Most grades can be machined with standard carbide tip tooling.
-ZSBN requires diamond tipped tooling for most efficient operation.
+ZSBN requires diamond tipped tooling for efficient operation.

 What is the shelf life of BN machinable ceramics?
 What are the recommended storage guidelines?